-- 7.5.1.
+- 5.5.1.
 The awarding of tenure is based on a record of effective teaching, professional development, service and the long-term needs of Snow College.
-This evaluation is done with utmost care and goes into greater depth than any previous evaluation. - 7.5.2.
-The spring semester prior to Year 6 (or in the Year the candidate is applying for tenure), candidates submit their dossier to the FET no later than 5:00 p.m. on the second Friday the semester.
-The dossier should include the materials listed in Evaluation Materials. - 7.5.3.
-The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 7.5.4.
-Early to middle sixth semester: The FET shares with the candidate, department chair, and dean its evaluation of the candidate's teaching, professional development and service by 5:00 p.m. on the fifth Friday of the semester.
+This evaluation is done with utmost care and goes into greater depth than any previous evaluation. - 5.5.2.
+The spring semester prior to Year 6 (or in the Year the candidate is applying for tenure), candidates submit their dossier to the FET no later than 5:00 p.m. on the

+- second Friday the semester.
+The dossier should include the materials listed in Evaluation Materials. - 5.5.3.
+The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 5.5.4.
+Early to middle spring semester: The FET shares with the candidate, department chair, and dean its evaluation of the candidate's teaching, professional development and service by 5:00 p.m. on the fifth Friday of the semester and makes a recommendation for or against tenure.
 The candidate, chair, and dean may submit additional information, including additional documentation and/or a rebuttal if they disagree with the evaluation.
 This response must be submitted by 5:00 p.m. of the eighth Friday of the semester.
-The FET, at the members' discretion, may revise the evaluation.
+The FET, at the members' discretion, may revise the evaluation. - 5.5.5.

-- 7.5.5.
 End of spring semester: The FET completes the evaluation and submits it to the ATC, including the candidate's dossier and any additional documentation and rebuttal that was submitted by the candidate, the department chair and division dean.
-The FET's evaluation is submitted to the ATC no later than 30 days after the end of the semester. - 7.5.6.
-Year 7, Fall semester (or such earlier Year the candidate is applying for tenure): FET evaluations shall be reviewed by the ATC as part of their evaluation.
+The FET's evaluation is submitted to the ATC no later than 30 days after the end of the semester. - 5.5.6.
+Year 6, Fall semester (or such earlier Year the candidate is applying for tenure): FET evaluations shall be reviewed by the ATC as part of their evaluation.
 The ATC may conduct further investigation, ask for additional materials, interview persons including the candidate, chair or dean, and otherwise act to fully inform themselves of the candidate's qualifications and progress.
-After consideration and review by the ATC, the members shall vote and may: - 7.5.6.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 7.5.6.2. issue a recommendation for granting tenure, - 7.5.6.3. issue a recommendation against tenure. - 7.5.7.
-The ATC will forward its recommendation and the FET's evaluation to the VPAA. - 7.5.8.
-Year 7, Fall semester: The VPAA shall send the FET's evaluation, the ATC's recommendation, and his/her separate recommendation for or against tenure, to the President of the College.
+After consideration and review by the ATC, the members shall vote and may: - 5.5.6.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 5.5.6.2. issue a recommendation for granting tenure, - 5.5.6.3. issue a recommendation against tenure. - 5.5.7.
+The ATC will forward its recommendation and the FET's evaluation to the VPAA. - 5.5.8.
+Year 6, Fall semester, or earlier year when applicable: The VPAA shall send the FET's evaluation, the ATC's recommendation, and his/her separate recommendation for or against tenure, to the President of the College.
 After evaluation and consideration of the recommendations and any other information deemed pertinent, the President may decline tenure or submit a recommendation for tenure to the Board of Trustees, which makes the final decision on all awards of tenure.
-The President shall report in writing his or her decision or the decision of the Board of Trustees to the ATC and to each candidate as soon as possible and prior to the expiration of the current contract. - 7.5.9.
+The President shall report in writing his or her decision or the decision of the Board of Trustees to the ATC and to each candidate as soon as possible and prior to the expiration of the current contract. - 5.5.9.
 In making its decision, the Board of Trustees shall carefully consider the recommendations of the FET, the ATC, the VPAA, and the President; may interview the faculty member proposed for tenure; may interview other interested persons; and may seek and evaluate other pertinent information.

-8. RANK ADVANCEMENT
+6. RANK ADVANCEMENT

-8.1.
+6.1.
 Instructor and Assistant Professor Ranks